 Where the film falls down is the script.
 It doesn't seem to know what it is or where it wants to go.
 It references Kubrick's 2001 Overton enough but throws in elements that distract from what makes that film hypnotizing to watch.
 A huge problem is the use of voiceover, I am not a fan.
 It over explains and could have be used sparingly.
 Instead, we get a constant inner monologue better left to out imaginations and told through visual cues and symbolism.
 The film and director seem more than capable of succeeding in giving us a purely visual driven story but the script keeps inserting "exciting" diversions like a chase soon the moon and a diversion to another spaceship that has sent out a distress signal.
 While back of those storylines could have been a film of their own, they come off as attempts to add action and general public pleasing effects and some gore to spice up what should be a much more intellectual and personal journey.
 They distract rather than add anything useful.

 The meeting of father and son near the end is a mess.
 I really did not get any sense from it at all.
 There is a deep story there but it's hidden in tropes and cliches.
 If I were the director/writer I might have replaced that section of the plot with the main character getting to the Neptune station and finding out then, rather than earlier that his father had killed the crew and inadvertently caused the anti-matter catastrophe.
-The father would be found dead and Pitt's emotion journey would make more sense.
-Finding out your dad is the jerk you always thought he was in space is less motivating to me than finding out his obsession and detachment and obsession with his one work goal is a much better to change your life around to avoid becoming him.
+The father would be found dead and Pitt's emotional journey would make more sense.
+Finding out your dad is the jerk you always thought he was in space is less motivating to me than finding out his obsession and detachment and obsession with his one work goal is a much better reason to change your life around to avoid becoming him.

-This is a movie that has all the bits and pieces of greatness in it but fails to go the distance because it plays it too safe and tried to appeal to everyone by including needed action on top of what is a slow personal journey.
+This is a movie that has all the bits and pieces of greatness in it but fails to go the distance because it plays it too safe and tried to appeal to everyone by including needless action on top of what is a slow personal journey.
 It relies heavily on well worn tropes when it could have veered off into other more meaningful directions.

-Worth seeing for the visuals and performances but is a thinking person's film that falls apart if you think about it too deeply.
+Worth seeing for the visuals and performances but it is a thinking person's film that falls apart if you think about it too deeply.